lexuancuong/aws-saa-c03/Networking.md

 - S3 Transfer Acceleration:
     - Faster transfer times (50 to 500% better)
     - Additional cost on top of Data Transfer Pricing: +0.04$ to 0.08$ per GB
+    - Amazon S3 Transfer Acceleration (Amazon S3TA) is a bucket-level feature that enables fast, easy, and secure transfers of files over long distances between your client and an Amazon S3 bucket.
+    - You cannot use Transfer Acceleration to copy objects across Amazon S3 buckets in different Regions using Amazon S3 console.
 - S3 to CloudFront: 0.00$ per GB
 - CloudFront to Internet: 0.085$ per GB (Reduce costs associated with S3 Request Pricing 7x cheaper with CloudFront)
 - S3 Cross Region Replication: 0.02$ per GB